CCSDSPy/ccsdspy/docs/user-guide/loadfile.rst

 The CSV format is in development and is currently limited.
 The limitations are:

 * the byte order cannot be defined in the CSV.
-* the array order and byte order cannot be defined in the CSV.
+* the array order cannot be defined in the CSV.
-* :ref:`variable` cannot currently be loaded from a CSV file.